 So how am I going to reconcile this?

 I’m planning to make my own hagaddah.
-And when I say “make,” I really mean that I plan to look at a few different open-source hagaddahs, a few different printed-out hagaddahs, and then take the basics and make it work for our family.
+And when I say “make,” I really mean that I plan to look at a few different open-source hagaddahs, and then take the basics and make it work for our family.
 Though a traditional seder has many many steps (which I totally remember memorizing in Hebrew school: kadesh, urchatz, karpas, yachatz…there’s fourteen in all), the seder we plan to run in our home, designed for young children, certainly will not.
 Here’s what it boils down to—each of our steps, what it’s about, and why it’s important.

 1. Setting Up The Table

 A seder table looks different than a typical Jewish festival table.
 From the multiple Kiddush cups to the matzah, it’s a special festive meal.
 I’m going to have my daughter help me set the table, and I’m going to talk to her about the seder plate itself.
 (Check out our primer on the seder plate.)
 We’ll chat about the importance of the holiday, and I’ll attempt to prepare her that after we sit down, there will be some talking before we eat.

 Jews light candles to sanctify time at the start of holidays, to mark that this time is holy, different, and special.
 The blessing is similar to what we say each Shabbat (instead of ending with the word Shabbat, on Passover you end with the words yom tov, meaning holiday) so I know my daughter will try to join in.
 And then the blessing over wine—well, that’s a bit different, but it will still end with a sip of super-sweet grape juice, so I’m sure it will be appreciated.
 I know that she’ll be looking around for her challah afterward, so that’s going to be part of our pre-seder conversation—there’s no leavened bread on this holiday, little one!